AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

     /usim_src/SH/dba_init_usim.sh

+If any problems occur on executing the shell script like

+    cd: $'/usim_src\r': No such file or directory

+it is most likely caused by a wrong file format.
+VS Code on Windows is not too reliable about char sets, saving UTF-8 as DOS format.
+Using nano -u with the file, modify and save it should fix the issue or use dos2unix.
+File type should be Unix ASCII, not DOS format.
+Check with

+    file /usim_src/SH/dba_init_usim.sh
+    # should return
+    /usim_src/SH/dba_init_usim.sh: ASCII text

+Same is true for all .sh files in the directory /usim_src/SH as well as strange behavior of script files (usually read without problems by psql).

 After this user usim and schema usim as well as usim_test are available. pgTap extension installed on database usim.

 Had to edit /usr/pgadmin4/web/config.py as config_system.py didn't work, to get share available in pgAdmin web.